10 Essential Watering Tips to Keep Your Landscape Alive

 Trees require deeper watering than anything else in your landscape.

-• Hose watering: 2 to 4 minutes per tree, once per week, using a slow flow
+• Hose watering: 2 to 4 minutes per tree, two to three times per week

-• Soaker hose: 1 to 2 hours, once per week
+• Soaker hose: 1 to 2 hours, two to three times per week

 A slow soak around the root zone helps trees stay strong during dry weather.